CyberSource/cybersource-flex-samples-java/java/spring-boot/README.md

 - Firefox 34+
 - Edge 12+
 - Opera 24+
-- Internet Explorer 11+
-- Safari 8+

-*NB: IE11 and Safari support requires the use of polyfills for both [webcrypto](https://github.com/vibornoff/webcrypto-shim) and [promises](https://github.com/Zolmeister/promiz) (as demonstrated on the checkout page in this example).*
+*NB: IE11 and Safari support could be achieved through the use of polyfills for promises and Web Crypto API such as [webcrypto-shim](https://github.com/vibornoff/webcrypto-shim) and [promiz](https://github.com/Zolmeister/promiz).
+However, these are not included in the examples.*

 ## Disclaimer